Don’t just exercise, exercise outside

-The first step to becoming antifragile in a time of change is the ability to remain centred and grounded at all times.
+The first step to becoming antifragile in this time of change is the ability to remain centred and grounded at all times.

-This becomes easier, the more we deepen our connection with what matters most to us and who we are at our best.
+This becomes easier the more we deepen our connection with who we are at our best and what matters most to us.

-Inner Leadership recommends four ways to achieve this.
-Two of these are taking exercise and spending time in nature.
-And we obtain the maximum benefit when we combine them both.
+Inner Leadership recommends four ways that we can achieve this.
+Two are taking exercise and spending time in nature.
+And we obtain the maximum benefit when we combine them.

 As Hippocrates, the Ancient Greek founder of medicine, said: